Complete Guide to Seattle’s Best Beaches (Top 16 Beaches)

 1. Discovery Park

-I may be a little biased because we got engaged at Discovery Park, but this is one of Seattle’s best parks!
+I may be a little biased because we got engaged at Discovery Park, but Discovery Park has one of Seattle’s best beaches!
 At 534 acres, it’s Seattle’s largest park too.
 We have visited Discovery Park dozens of times, and it feels like we are always discovering something new there.
 The park has tons of trails, fields, and shoreline.

-Although the beach and lighthouse are lovely, one of our favorite things to do at this park is look at the water from the hilltop bluffs.
+Although the beach and lighthouse are lovely, one of our favorite things to do at Discovery Park is look at the water from the hilltop bluffs.
 There are lots of benches and little alcoves to watch the sunset.
 (Just be careful not to approach the edge too closely, it’s a steep fall!)

-As you wander around this park, you’ll probably notice army buildings.
+As you wander around Discovery Park, you’ll probably notice army buildings.
 The park was the site of Fort Lawton for many years.

 While you’re visiting Discovery Park, you’ll also want to check out Seattle’s Magnolia neighborhood.
 Palisade Restaurant is one of the area’s best restaurants.
 It’s located right on the marina with views of the water.